rodstaff/reactivexio/README.md

 # reactivexio

-These were exercises taken from http://reactivex.io/learnrx/ completed on first week of May 2016.
-Solutions presented here are not exactly what the items require, but they work when you run each .js file using "node" on the terminal.
+These were exercises taken from http://reactivex.io/learnrx sometime May 2016 but partially revised here.
+Solutions presented here are not exactly the solutions that the tasks required, but the results are the same and each .js code file works when you run "node" on the terminal.
 Revision in the future is planned but indefinite.